liu-qingzhen/Pointpillars-ROS/README.md

 Also, Rviz should be installed, the rosbag of kitti needs to be run.

-Below is the readme of the original repo
+Below is the readme of the original repo with little modification

 # Run SECOND as a ROS Node